Modifiers

 This is The Eagle's Gift, a lovely tobiano Paint mare who exhibits cat tracks, the small spots on her shoulder.
 Cat tracks are often somewhat roany looking and are typical of homozygous tobianos.
 (Bred and photographed by Spotted Fawn Paints)

 As I mentioned above, nearly all tobianos have 4 white feet.
 Occassionally, the pattern gets skewed, resulting in tobianos with dark feet like this guy.
-These skewed patterns are quite unusual and are usually only seen in Miniature Horses and Shetland Ponies.
+These skewed patterns and dark feet seem to be found most often in Miniature Horses and Shetland Ponies.

 This is Buckeye WCF Shawnee Nightlight owned by BuckeyeWalnut Creek Farm.
 She shows a minimal overo pattern, characterized by the apron "blaze" or bald face.